NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 ![Orochimaru](/assets/images/changelog/orochimaru.png)

 - Grabbable Moves: JA, 8A, 2A(A), 2AA(A), 6A, 2B(A)
+- 5B
-- 5B has slightly more stun on block and more lift
+    - Slightly more stun on block
+    - More lift
+    - Elbow hitboxes made smaller
 - 5B(B)
     - Improved advantage on hit and block
     - Move ends four frames sooner
     - Can follow up on whiff
     - Has 50 lift instead of 46 to fix combo drops on some characters
+    - Animation adjusted to make arm extend one frame sooner, but keep the same total duration
 - 5A
     - Charge time changed from 11 frames to 8
     - Grabbable the entire move
+- 5(A-A) cannot be done during the last four frames
 - 5A(A) added as 2AA(A)
 - 2B can follow up on whiff
 - 2BBB(B) has more lift